 The Board continues to be of the view that an increase of the Company's stock in issue provides benefits to shareholders including a dilution of the Company's gearing and cost of its debentures, a reduction in the Company's administrative expenses on a per share basis and increased liquidity in the Company's shares.
-As such the Board sought and received approval, at the AGM on 20 January 2021, to allot new shares for cash, and without first offering them to existing shareholders in proportion to their holdings, up to a maximum of 5,296,087 shares (being approximately 9.99% of the Company's existing share capital at that time).
-These two existing authorities will expire at the 2022 AGM.
+The Board sought and received approval, at the AGM on 19 January 2022, to allot new shares for cash, and without first offering them to existing shareholders in proportion to their holdings, up to a maximum of 5,294,579 shares (being approximately 9.99% of the Company's existing share capital at that time).
+These two existing authorities will expire at the 2023 AGM.

-During the year, as the Company's shares remained at a discount, no shares have been allotted (2020: Nil).
+During the year, as the Company's shares remained at a discount, no shares have been allotted (2021: Nil).

-The Board continues to be prepared to issue new shares in order to meet natural market demand, subject to the restriction that any new shares will be issued at a premium, and as such shareholder approval is sought at the AGM to renew the authority to issue new shares, without first offering them to existing shareholders in proportion to their holdings, up to a maximum of 5,294,579 shares (being approximately 9.99% of the Company's existing share capital).
-The renewed authority will expire at the 2023 AGM.
+The Board continues to be prepared to issue new shares in order to meet demand which cannot be satisfied through the market, subject to the restriction that any new shares will be issued at a premium to the Company's then prevailing NAV per share, with debt at fair value, and as such shareholder approval is sought at the AGM to renew the authority to issue new shares, without first offering them to existing shareholders in proportion to their holdings, up to a maximum of 5,294,579 shares (being approximately 9.99% of the Company's existing share capital).
+The renewed authority will expire at the 2024 AGM.